marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/memory/README.md

 Since developers will write applications that use data, this data would ultimately be stored and processed which will consume memory on the server. </br>
 Software developers may forget that memory is not an unlimited resource and may also not know what the memory limits on servers are. </br>

-In my experience most applications use anywhere between roughtly `50mb` to `2gb` of memory depending on the role of the applications.
+In my experience most applications use anywhere between roughly `50mb` to `2gb` of memory depending on the role of the applications.

-The size of the memory is generally dependant on what data the application uses. </br>
+The size of the memory is generally dependent on what data the application uses. </br>
 In a future chapter, we will cover HTTP & Web servers. </br>
 Some applications that developers write, will be hosted by web servers and these applications will often accept HTTP requests and accept some data.

 These applications may also rely on external systems like databases and other microservices to retrieve data like inventory records etc. </br>

 The size of this data can cause memory usage to increase. </br>
 Think about it.
 If an application accepts an HTTP request and loads a customer record from a database, let's say that record is `500kb` in size.
-If we deal with large number of HTTP requests per second, this data could add up quickly.
+If we deal with a large number of HTTP requests per second, this data could add up quickly.
 That means memory usage could be pretty high for this one application. </br>

-As requests by this application increases or decreases, memory usage can either increase or decrease over time. </br>
+As requests by this application increase or decrease, memory usage can either increase or decrease over time. </br>

 If this application runs on a server that is shared by other applications, they would contend for the memory resource. </br>